vincenzopalazzo/vincenzopalazzo/README.md

   <h1>Vicenzo Palazzo</h1>

   <p>
-    <strong>Open Source Engineer that is Stealing From Smart People, and this sentence was stolen too from <a href="https://rusty.ozlabs.org/">Rusty Russell's Coding Blog</a></strong>
+    <strong>Open Source Engineer that is Stealing from Smart People, and this sentence was stolen too from <a href="https://rusty.ozlabs.org/">Rusty Russell's Coding Blog</a></strong>
   </p>

   <p>